storeman-io/storeman/doc/index.md

 ### Building

-As storeman is primarily intended for CLI usage it should be build into a stand-alone phar archive:
+As storeman is primarily intended for CLI usage it should be build into a stand-alone executable (Phar):

 ```bash
 $ composer install